Planning a Eurocamp holiday in France? Find out how to bring your dog, choose dog-friendly parks, and travel stress-free.

 Taking a dog from the UK to France – things to consider

-There are a few things you will need to organise before travelling to France with a dog and before travlelling back to the UK with a dog.
+There are a few things you will need to organise before travelling to France with a dog and before travelling back to the UK with a dog.

 We travelled over to France in April and it was a last minute booking but it was generally quite straightforward to organise the things we needed to to take Wilf with us.